 What keeps female talents from the tech industry?

-Here are the top 3 causes that keep female talents form working in the tech industry:
+Here are the top 3 causes that keep female talents from working in the tech industry:

 #1 Glass ceiling

-Although many companies see great value in having more women in leadership positions, women experience obstacles to reach innovative technical positions and senior positions.
-In a recent report from Women in tech, the statistics showed that women have fewer opportunities for promotion, and as much as 78% answered that they believe men earn higher salaries.
+Although many companies see great value in having more women in leadership positions, women experience obstacles to reaching innovative technical positions and senior positions.
+In a recent report from Women in Tech, the statistics showed that women have fewer opportunities for promotion, and as much as 78% answered that they believe men earn higher salaries.

 #2 The male stereotype

 The industry has a strong gender label with the male stereotype being in the center; there is still this picture of the typical computer geek with glasses who sits in the basement and codes.
 This picture and that young girls hear in school that boys are better at science and mathematics, keeps them from studying or growing an interest in STEM-related subjects.